raveintospace/DBZApp/README.md

 ## Enums

-Key enums used in the app: FilterOption, SortOption, UseCaseError, GameAlert, GameText.
+Enums used in the app: FilterOption, SortOption, UseCaseError, GameAlert, GameText.

 ---